TimeMachine1994/081925-SvelteTweb/BUGFIX_STREAMS_500_ERROR.md

 ### 2. Firestore "in" Query Edge Cases
 - `where('__name__', 'in', [])` with empty array causes error
 - Firestore "in" query has a limit of 10 items max
-- If there are no memorial IDs, the query would fail
+- If there are no event IDs, the query would fail

 ### 3. Date Conversion Errors
 - Firestore timestamps may not have `.toDate()` method in some cases